Draggie306/CheatSheets/README.md

 # Where are the images?
-- Images are currently spread around on multiple sites, primarily using Discord's CDN
-- There are some images linked to other sites and some on my own webserver.
-(Thanks to the amazing Baguette Brigaders server members for boosting the server and allowing for this!)
+- We are in the process of migrating all images from a temporary store, using Discord CDN and media links, to our own content delivery network.

-In the future, they will all be hosted on a Replit webserver which you can see at https://replit.com/@Draggie/cheatsheet-assets
+- We will be using Replit to manage assets.
+You can see the Cheat Sheet-specific assets here: https://replit.com/@Draggie/cheatsheet-assets
-Update: probably not, there is now an egress limit on Replit.
-Update 2: I'm gradually migrating things over to this, with Cloudflare proxying the images.
+- Furthermore, we're using Cloudflare to cache and accelerate the site.